Vijayarajamayuri/aboutme/README.md

 ## GitHub pages
 - [github](https://vijayarajamayuri.github.io/aboutme/ "github pages")
 ## About
-This whole repo is regarding
+This whole repo is regarding using of the github, tortoiseGit,making changes in Git